LIZNJAN - LOCAL AND TOURIST INFORMATION

 The small island of Levan which is just a few hundred metres offshore has a wonderful golden sandy beach and a couple of beach bar/restaurants serving drinks and freshly grilled fish and meat; a taxi boat can take you from the mainland to the beach.
 In nearby Medulin there is a sheltered sandy bay with very shallow water that is ideal for young children.
 The rocky prominatary of Rt Kamenjak (the tip of Istria is a national park and offers a great choice of beaches.

 Pula is the main regional town in Istria, with a good selection of restaurants and an attractive shopping area.
 Walk through Pula and experience old town streets and squares some of which were there even in Roman times.
 The stunning amphitheatre is from the first century AD and ranks the sixth largest in the world.
 The town centre is about 10 minutes drive from Pula airport.

 There are excellent beaches on the many peninsulas and bays around Pula; notable are Stoja, Veruda , Verudela and Pjesana Uvala.
-A little further out of town the nature reserve of Rt Karmenjak on the very tip of the Istrian pensinsula provides kilometres of unspoint coastline and many bays or tockky headlands where you can swim in the crystal clear sea.
+A little further out of town the nature reserve of Rt Karmenjak on the very tip of the Istrian pensinsula provides kilometres of unspoilt coastline and many bays or rocky headlands where you can swim in the crystal clear sea.